silver-hornet/silver-hornet.github.io/_posts/2020-11-13-prototype-cuberunner.md

 - 9 game objects
 - 9 scripts

-Here’s a diagram of how the scripts (classes) communicate with each other and game objects:
+Here’s a diagram of how the scripts (classes) communicate with each other and the main game objects:

 [DIAGRAM]